boazbk/tcs/lec_01_introduction.md

 :::

 ::: {.exercise title="Usefulness of algorithmic non-existence"}
 In this chapter we mentioned several companies that were founded based on the discovery of new algorithms.
-Can you give an example for a company that was founded based on the _non existence_ of an algorithm?
-See footnote for hint.^[As we will see in Chapter [chapcryptography](){.ref}, almost any company relying on cryptography needs to assume the _non existence_ of certain algorithms.
-In particular,  [RSA Security](https://goo.gl/tMsAui) was founded based on the security of the RSA cryptosystem, which presumes the _non existence_ of an efficient algorithm to compute the prime factorization of large integers.]
+Can you give an example for a company that was founded based on the _non-existence_ of an algorithm?
+See footnote for hint.^[As we will see in Chapter [chapcryptography](){.ref}, almost any company relying on cryptography needs to assume the _non-existence_ of certain algorithms.
+In particular,  [RSA Security](https://goo.gl/tMsAui) was founded based on the security of the RSA cryptosystem, which presumes the _non-existence_ of an efficient algorithm to compute the prime factorization of large integers.]
 :::

 ::: {.exercise title="Analysis of Karatsuba's Algorithm" #karatsuba-ex}